gilesp1729/LoftyCAD/README.md

 LoftyCAD uses the excellent CGAL computational geometry library to merge and intersect triangle meshes.

 # Horus branch
-# This branch is to develop a picking replacement to avoid doing the GL_SELECT buffer mechanism, which is very slow.
 - This branch is the live development branch and will become the master in due course.
-Features described above refer to this branch and may not be present in the deprecated master branch.
+Features described above refer to this branch and may not be present in earlier branches.
+- This branch is to develop a picking replacement to avoid doing the GL_SELECT buffer mechanism, which is very slow.
 - Build as for the Material Girl branch.

 # Material Girl branch:
+# No further development will be done on this branch.
 - This branch requires CGAL 5.0 (at least) and VS2019.
 - The 32-bit version must be used, since LoftyCAD is a 32-bit program for now.
 - CGAL from 5.0 is a header-only library and requires no build steps (other than cmake to make all the .slns and vsprojs).